 Number of episodes: 24

 Why did I press play?
 The name, promotional artwork, and Zheng Shuang as a lead – it’s a combination I can’t overlook.

 It is Xiang Zhen (Zheng) and her relationship with boyfriend Zhao Cong (Xu Yang) that grasped my attention and kept it.
 Without those too… the start would be weak.
 She is an Arts program and him in Computer Science.
 Their relationship has a few levels.
 The first, their chemistry and attraction for one another.
 The second, their support for one another.
 For example, both working together and will to take the blame for the “jacket-library-incident.”
 The third, despite sporting a somewhat arrogant attitude, she is naive and heavily relies on Cong to support and help her.
 She later gets annoyed when he points out the likely hood of her failing start-up – it does fail and he bails her out.
 When things began heading south with these two, I felt a loss of interest.
 The other aspects of the story not quite my cup of tea.

 - Fantastic acting, you can sit back and relax because you know the actors in front of you can handle their roles with skill and experience.

 - Each character is distinct and I didn’t notice any overlap.
-They each clearly have different personalities, goals, reaction, romances, ect.
+They each clearly have different personalities, goals, reaction, romances, etc.

-- There are a myriad of locations, it perpetually feels like things are happening and the we are following them around in their individual world.
+- There is a myriad of locations, it perpetually feels like things are happening and then we are following them around in their individual world.

-- Zheng Shuang is fantastic as always – I enjoy her acting style – natural, quirky and unexpected.
+- Zheng Shuang is fantastic as always – I enjoy her acting style, it’s natural, quirky and unexpected.

 - Quality of production.